Choice of training label matters: how to best use deep learning for quantitative MRI parameter estimation: Theory

 under the assumption of signal model $M$ associated with groundtruth biomarkers $y_{gt}$, sampling scheme $z$, and noise $\epsilon$:

 Each of these optimisations has $n_y$ unknowns, which are solved for independently across different voxels; the computational cost scales linearly with the number of voxels $n_v$.

-Developments in qMRI acquisition and analysis have led to increased (a) image spatial resolution (i.e. greater $n_v$) and (b) model complexity (i.e. greater $n_y$), such that conventional MLE fitting has become increasingly computationally expensive.
+Developments in qMRI acquisition and analysis have led to increased (i) image spatial resolution (i.e. greater $n_v$) and (ii) model complexity (i.e. greater $n_y$), such that conventional MLE fitting has become increasingly computationally expensive.